Mulberry Street, New York City

 Grandmother was constantly talking about her Italian friend Maria, whom she always met on her grocery shopping forays.
 And, she would gladly share with anyone who would listen, what her friend had told her.
-And yet, no one but my grandmother had actually met Mrs. Torelli, or, for that matter, seen the two friends talking.
+And yet, no one but my grandmother had actually met Mrs. Torelli, or, for that matter, see the two friends talking.

-At that moment, the thoughts were coming so fast, that it took all my will power not to blurt them out to my brother, who was still glued to the TV set.
+At that moment, the thoughts were coming so fast, that it took all my willpower not to blurt them out to my brother, who was still glued to the TV set.
 On the screen, an angry black-and-white dog was barking at a frightened dogcatcher, cowering in the limbs of a tree.

 I continued reflecting on the subject.